-- For all of the above Youtube’s Real Estate marketing tips related to creating your own videos you absolutely MUST enter the correctly SEO optimized Title for each video.
+- For all of the above Youtube’s Real Estate marketing ideas related to creating your own videos you absolutely MUST enter the correctly SEO optimized Title for each video.
 What does it mean?
 Go to the Google’s Keyword Planner tool and find out all exact keyword combinations that people actually use for searching homes in your Real Estate farm.

 Let’s say you would like to advertise your listings located in Irvine, California.

 Use Keyword Planner tool and enter: Irvine properties for sale.
 Keyword Planner will generate a list of related search queries in addition to the one that you entered.